lucabenedetto/lucabenedetto.github.io/_pages/projects_proposals.md

 - [[2](https://dl.acm.org/doi/abs/10.1145/3375462.3375517)] R2DE: a NLP approach to estimating IRT parameters of newly generated questions, LAK20
 - [[3](https://aclanthology.org/2021.ranlp-1.97/)] Towards the Application of Calibrated Transformers to the Unsupervised Estimation of Question Difficulty from Text, RANLP21
 - [[4](https://aclanthology.org/2022.acl-short.15/)] Predicting Difficulty and Discrimination of Natural Language Questions, ACL22

+# Modelling of students' misconceptions
+Given a set of student responses to a set of exam questions, the goal of this project is to develop an unsupervised approach to automatically detect common misconceptions, which are frequent across different students.
+Once such misconceptions are identified, they could be used to suggest content to target them (e.g. questions for formative assessment).

+# Difficulty-agnostic adaptive testing
+Adaptive testing consists in customising the exam that a student is given, with the goal of providing her with the questions that are the most useful for her (estimated) skill level.
+It is generally performed by leveraging questions’ difficulty for item selection.
+The goal of this project is to develop a difficulty-agnostic ML-based approach to minimise the number of questions that are used in adaptive testing, while still reaching an accurate estimation of students' skill level (according to a given threshold).